-In September of 2016, the City of McCrory Arkansas passed a “Trailer-Banishment Ordinance” forbidding anyone within the city limits from residing in a mobile home or trailer worth less than $7,500.
+In September of 2016, the City of McCrory Arkansas passed a Trailer-Banishment Ordinance, forbidding anyone within the city limits from residing in a mobile home or trailer worth less than $7,500.
 Those whose homes do not qualify must either move outside McCrory or pay fines of up to $500 per day.

-Engaged couple David Waltington and Lindsey Holloway (Equal Justice Under Law’s clients) live in McCrory.
+Engaged couple David Waltington and Lindsey Hollaway (Equal Justice Under Law’s clients) live in McCrory.
 They want to begin their marriage in McCrory to be near their families and close to Lindsey’s work at the local labeling and packaging plant.
 Even though they live below the federal poverty line, Lindsey and David pay rent on their land and have managed to keep the trailer up to all health and safety codes.
-However, since they live in a trailer that is worth approximately $1,500, McCrory Police Chief, Defendant Paul Hatch, has ordered the couple to leave the county.
+However, because they live in a trailer that is worth approximately $1,500, McCrory Police Chief, Defendant Paul Hatch, has ordered the couple to leave the county.

 David and Lindsey’s only “crime” is being too poor to afford a more expensive home.
 McCrory’s attempt to banish its most impoverished residents is unconscionable discrimination.
-David and Lindsey own their own trailer, pay rent on their property, and are being forced out their home simply because McCrory considers them undesirable.
+David and Lindsey own their own trailer, pay rent on their property, and are being forced out of their home simply because McCrory considers them undesirable.
 McCrory should invest in its residents rather than criminalizing poverty.

 There has never been a more important moment in American history to fight against the criminalization of poverty.
 In a free society, there should be no place for any kind of wealth-based banishment.